KatePaulauskas/Project-one/README.md

     ![Navigation bar without border bottom](media/navigation-bar-mobile-before-with-the-gap.png)

-  - In attempt to fix this issue border buttom was added matching the color of the navigayion bar, however the gap still remained:
+  - In an attempt to fix this issue, a bottom border matching the color of the navigation bar was added, but a small gap still remained:
                 ```
                     border-bottom: 2px solid #FF8200;
                 ```

     ![Navigation bar with orange border bottom](media/navigation-bar-mobile-border-bottom-orange.png)

-  - In order to test the issue the color of the border buttom was changed to black and the gap completlly disappeared:
+  - In order to test the issue the color of the bottom border was changed to black, and the gap completely disappeared:
                 ```
                     border-bottom: 2px solid #000000;
                 ```

     ![Navigation bar with black border bottom](media/navigation-bar-mobile-border-bottom-black.png)

-  - It was decided to change the border bottom color to dark-orange instead of using the orange color of the havigation bar, since the gap persisted.
-The dark-orange color on the contrary with black, would allow to maintain clean and pleasing look of the navivation bar.
-Once the color was changed to dark-orange - the issue with the gap was no longer persisting:
+  - It was decided to change the bottom border color to dark-orange instead of the orange of the navigation bar, since the gap persisted with the orange color.
+The dark-orange color, in contrast to black, maintains the clean and aesthetically pleasing look of the navigation bar.
+Once the color was changed to dark-orange, the issue with the gap no longer persisted:
                 ```
                 border-bottom: 2px solid #E67500;
                 ```